 PTI UK is a leading Provider of Specialist Support, Accommodation, Information and Training services for young people leaving care and seeking asylum (UASC) aged 16 to 25, across the South East of England.

 We are a small, person-centred organisation that cares about young people.
 We have a track record of success and have supported over 500 young people since inception in 2004.
 Our work spans social purpose business and not-for-profit activities

 We have a history of not giving up on young people.
-We have built productive.
-Long term relationships with young people who have been unable to settle elsewhere.
-This comes down to two factors: the strength of our staff and our specialist knowledge.
+We have built productive, long-term relationships with young people who have been unable to settle elsewhere.
+This comes down to three factors: the strength of our staff, our specialist knowledge and methods of care